 In line with Glavenhill Strategic Land's previous representations we consider that changes need to be made through an expansion of the existing Green Infrastructure network around Greater Norwich.
 We favour an alternative approach focused around the deliver new large housing allocations enabling the linked delivery a network of new County Parks as a properly costed requirement of development.
-We have assembled a number of sites in addition to this one in the following locations that are fully costed and can deliver the following as dedicated mixed-use allocations:
+We have assembled a number of sites in the following locations that are fully costed and can deliver the following as dedicated mixed-use allocations: